So, you need “branding” for your business? A logo, fonts, patterns, color, the whole kit and caboodle?

 Learning about your audience doesn’t stop after creating your business plan and receiving your logo files.

 You have to do this any time the opportunity presents itself at every stage and age of your business.
 Get curious and inquisitive everywhere.
 After my Branding On Purpose event last week I sent out a survey to get feedback from my attendees, it was a great experience to ask for their opinion and adjust accordingly for next time.

 P.S. – If you’re crafting your brand experience with a holistic approach, this part won’t be exhausting, it’ll be exhilarating.

 And there you have it.
-There’s a lot more work that goes into creating a magnetic brand experience, but these pillars are the starting point.
+A lot more work goes into creating a magnetic brand experience, but these pillars are the starting point.

-Now I want to know: Are you approaching your brand or personal brand from a holistic perspective?
+Now I want to know: Are you approaching your brand or personal brand taking a more holistic approach?
 Are you purposefully ignoring one (or more) of these practices because it feels massively and overwhelmingly uncomfortable?

-I’d love to hear about it and help you break through those barriers so, shoot me an note.
+I’d love to hear about it and help you break through those barriers.

 READY TO SPARK CHANGE IN YOUR LIFE AND LEADERSHIP?